Traveling

 To be honest, I used to detest going to tradeshows.
 I thought I was more of a behind-the-scenes kind of guy.
 But over time, as I got more confident in our products and more comfortable with our team, that changed.
 Now, I look forward to shows.
 It’s a chance to share what we do, connect with customers, and show off a little.

 The train dropped us in Tirano, Italy, a quiet town where Germanic influence still clung to the buildings and signage.
-My other ancestry is Italian, so I was excited to finally set foot in the “old country.”
+My other ancestry is Italian, so I was genuinely excited to finally set foot in the “old country.”
 We made our way to the office near Milan, knocked out some work, and carved out time to explore.
-We shopped near the Duomo, wandered through the arcades, and capped it all off with an incredible Sardinian dinner at Osteria Molo 13 (more on that in a future post).
+We shopped near the Duomo, wandered through the arcades, and capped it all off with an incredible Sardinian dinner at Osteria Molo 13.

 EU-highlight